ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 This is a bit weird, but it will cause the compiler to ignore anything inside that project unless you explicitly tell it to include parts of it.

+__Note:__ You might need to reload the project to get the alias to work in Visual Studio.

-If you try to re-build the project now, you will see that all the warnings go away.Apart for a maybe a couple of nullability warnings.
+If you try to re-build the project now, you will see that all the warnings go away.
+Apart for a maybe a couple of nullability warnings.

 Open the __OrdersServiceTests.cs__ file, and replace the implementation of the `Adds_order_to_db()` method with a call to the `TestHelper.ExecuteTest` that you just created